 Kennedy wasn’t the only heavyweight to utilize Fresno State’s outdoor venue.

-In 2000, Sen. Joe Lieberman was running to be vice president on the Democratic ticket with then Vice President Al Gore – who wanted American’s top spot.
+In 2000, Sen. Joe Lieberman was running to be vice president on the Democratic ticket with then Vice President Al Gore – who wanted America’s top spot.

 One of Lieberman’s campaign stops?
 The Fresno State Amphitheater.

 But it wasn’t just as a political venue.

 “I personally feel the space should be used to build a new performing arts venue for the music department and college,” said Dr. Matthew Darling, music department chair.

 Famous musical acts from all walks of life played the venue.

 Jefferson Starship played at Dog Days in 1982.
 Tom Petty and Journey both played the Amphitheater in 1983.
 And in 1985, Prince played at Dog Days – Prince.